-Established by Dr. Renegar and his wife, Sandra, over 20 years ago, East Bridgewater Veterinary was purchased by Dr. Cynthia O'Connor in 2015, and she is continuing to provide the highest standard of veterinary care to our patients.
+East Bridgewater Veterinary was established by Dr. Wayne Renegar and his wife, Sandra, over 20 years ago.
+In 2015, Dr. Renegar retired and Dr. Cynthia O'Connor acquired the practice continuing to provide the highest standard of veterinary care to our patients.
 We are a full service, family owned and operated, small animal practice that provides complete medical, surgical, dental, digital radiographic, ultrasound, and advanced reproductive services.
 In addition to our family practice, East Bridgewater Veterinary is one of only a handful of veterinary hospitals in New England to offer a complete reproductive health center for our patients including genetic counseling, breeding management, artificial insemination, pediatric and neonatal specialty care, infertility evaluations, and semen cryopreservation (freezing) to name a few of our specialty services (please see our reproductive specialty services page).

 As we pride ourselves on the personalized care we give our patients, we maintain an open line of communication with local specialists and emergency centers which allows us to participate in the highest quality care possible for our patients, and ensure that our patients have access to advanced veterinary medical services.